 What is Morphine?

-Morphine is an opiate alkaloid secluded from the plant Papaver somniferum and produced synthetically.
-This drug is a DEA controlled drug and a DEA Schedule II controlled substance.
+Morphine is a prescription opioid (narcotic) that is used to treat moderate to severe chronic pain.
+It is an opiate alkaloid secluded from the plant Papaver somniferum and produced synthetically.
+It is available in both short-acting and extended-release (XR) forms.
+This drug is a DEA-controlled drug and a DEA Schedule II controlled substance.

 Substances in the DEA Schedule II have a high potential for abuse, leading to severe psychological or physical drug dependence.
 Therefore, the DEA classifies Morphine as a Narcotics (Opioids) drug.
 If you are addicted to Morphine, a comfortable Morphine detox program may provide the assistance and support you need to wean yourself off of the medication successfully.